eleventy7/eider/README.md

 ![Java CI](https://github.com/eleventy7/eider/workflows/Java%20CI/badge.svg) [![Language grade: Java](https://img.shields.io/lgtm/grade/java/g/eleventy7/eider.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/eleventy7/eider/context:java) [![Known Vulnerabilities](https://snyk.io/test/github/eleventy7/eider/badge.svg?targetFile=build.gradle)](https://snyk.io/test/github/eleventy7/eider?targetFile=build.gradle)

-Annotation based flyweight generator.
-Suitable for messages over Aeron and Aeron IPC when all processes are built and deployed as a single unit.
-Only suitable for single threaded usage scenarios.
+Annotation based flyweight generator built for fast iteration while developing [Aeron Cookbook](https://aeroncookbook.com).
+Intended for messages over Aeron and Aeron IPC when all processes are built and deployed as a single unit.
+Only suitable for single threaded usage scenarios. *Not considered to be suitable for production*.

 Given a specification object, Eider generates a zero-copy flyweight that can be used to read and write to a buffer with random access.
 The original specification object is not used at runtime.
 The generated flyweight has no runtime dependencies beyond Java and the target buffer implementation.